lum-joseph/SQL/Transact SQL/README.md

 #### Types of Joins
-There are 4 types of JOINS commonly used in SQL\
+There are 3 main types of JOINS used in SQL\
+1. INNER JOIN
+      a.
+Only shows entries found in both tables.
+2. Outer Joins
+      a.
+LEFT JOIN
+      b.
+RIGHT JOIN
+3. Cross Join (Cartesian Join)
+      a.
+Get all the records from both tables.
+Includes all possible combinations.

 Note: Default "JOIN" is an "INNER JOIN"\

 ![image](https://user-images.githubusercontent.com/89778617/132785560-83652450-de66-434a-8e73-cf583271043d.png)